ESTA Member bios

 Ms Mary Delahunty (Member)

-Appointed as a Member of ESTA in August 2015, Mary Delahunty has held senior roles in financial services and superannuation.
-She has a Masters of Applied Finance.
-She is currently the Head of Impact at industry superannuation fund HESTA.
+Appointed a Member of ESTA in August 2015, Mary Delahunty has held senior roles in financial services and superannuation.
+She has a Masters of Applied Finance and is a Graduate of the Australian Institute of Company Directors, she is currently the Head of Impact at industry superannuation fund HESTA.
 Ms Delahunty was elected as a Councillor at the City of Glen Eira in 2012 and has served as Mayor of the municipality.
 Ms Delahunty is Chair of the Women’s Ministerial Advisory Council on Gender Equality and has also served as a Board Member and Chair at Reclink Australia, a national charitable organisation providing sporting, social and arts activities to support people experiencing disadvantage.
 Ms Delahunty is a 2015 Churchill fellow and in 2011, was the recipient of the Perpetual Foundation Company Directors Scholarship with the Australian Institute of Company Directors.
-Ms Delahunty Chairs ESTA’s Finance Committee.
+Ms Delahunty chairs ESTA’s Finance Committee.